GeekyAnts/laravel-inertia-sharedo/README.md

 ## 1) Introduction

 **Sharedo** is a composer package for Laravel projects which allows other users to read or write your project's entities.
-It helps you manage roles and permissions in an app by using Eloquent Models.
+It provides you an interface to manage roles and permissions for Laravel apps with the help of Laravel Bouncer.
 You can assign read or write permissions to a user and remove permissions as required.

 ## 2) Motivation